MOTTIMIVIKASCHOWDARY/MOTTIMIVIKASCHOWDARY/README.md

- # Hey there 👋, I'm Vicky
+ # Hey there 👋, I'm  VICKY

 I am a B.Tech student from India learning Python, data science and full‑stack development.